nandhakumar23/Deepfake-meme-bot/README.md

 Download vox-cpk.pth.tar and place it in the first-order-model folder.

+inside the JS folder, Put twitter keys in a file named config.js and put discord keys in a file named discord_config.json

 Probably better ways to find it, but here is a source: https://www.kaggle.com/xiaoxxiao/damedane-vox-data

 Have fun